What’s on at Delamere Forest Riding Club?

 What do we get up to?

 Our monthly dressage competitions are held at Forest Gate Farm, Forest Lane, Norley WA6 6NP.
 During the winter months tests are inside and the working in is outside; vice versa in the summer.
 Please enter the venue via the Forest Lane entrance, and NOT from the main Delamere Road.
+Normal start times are 13:30 for the Winter competitions and 14:00 in Summer, unless otherwise stated at the time of entries opening.

 We award points to our members throughout the season and then a trophy to our overall winners at the AGM.
 We have additional rules for the club dressage which can be seen here.